microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 };

 enum class PSVLinAlgAccumulateStoreFlag : uint8_t {
-  None = 0x00000000,
+  None = 0,
-  // Whether matrix is stored as transposed in an accumulate-store operation:
+  // MatrixTransposed: Accumulate to OuterProductOptimalTranspose layout,
+  // thread-scope only.
-  MatrixTransposed = 0x00000001,
+  MatrixTransposed = 1 << 0,
+  // RawBuffer: Accumulate is to a raw buffer, all scopes.
+  RawBuffer = 1 << 1,
+  // GroupShared: Accumulate to GroupShared memory, wave/group scope only.
+  GroupShared = 1 << 2,
 };

 struct PSVLinAlgAccumulateStore0 {